-- Applicant must be a doctoral student, advanced to Ph.D. candidacy, or if an MFA student, must be in his/her second year and be in candidacy prior to travel.
-(Faculty recommendation letter must confirm the MFA candidacy status information.) - The conference must be an important one to the discipline; preference will be given to travel associated with potential academic employment.
-(Faculty letters should include information about the professional importance of the conference.)

-- Applicant must be invited or selected to present a paper, present research, perform or exhibit at a major professional conference or meeting.
-(Proof of invitation or selection of the applicant for presentation/performance must be provided with the application materials.) - Applicant must be a currently registered graduate student or on an approved leave of absence. - Application with all supporting material must be received in the Graduate Division at least 10 working days prior to travel. - Except in rare circumstances a graduate student may receive only one Graduate Student Travel Grant during the course of his/her graduate studies at UCSB. - Students in joint programs may be eligible for consideration of up to 50% of the grant funding amount available to UCSB graduate students.
+- Applicant must be a doctoral student and advanced to candidacy, or if an MFA student, must be in his/her second year and be in candidacy prior to travel.
+(Faculty recommendation letter must confirm the MFA - candidacy status information.) - The conference must be an important one to the discipline; preference will be given to travel associated with potential academic employment.
+(Faculty letters should include information about the professional - importance of the conference.) - Applicant must be invited or selected to present a paper, present research, perform or exhibit at a major professional conference or meeting.
+(Proof of invitation or selection of the applicant for presentation/performance must be provided with the application materials.) - Applicant must be a currently registered graduate student or on an approved leave of absence. - Application with all supporting material must be received in the Academic Senate Office at least 21 calendar days prior to travel. - A graduate student may receive only one Graduate Student Travel Grant during the course of his/her graduate studies at UCSB. - Students in joint doctoral programs may be eligible for consideration of up to 50% of the grant funding amount available to UCSB graduate students.